What to Do & FAQs

 Be working toward a degree or certificate (be a matriculated student),

 Be a U.S. citizen or eligible non-citizen,

 Have a valid Social Security Number,

 Register with the Selective Service if required (you can use the paper or electronic FAFSA to register) and

 Students who drop or withdraw from classes may lose part or all of that semester's financial aid and should consult a financial aid counselor before changing enrollment status.
 Changes in enrollment status can have consequences beyond the loss of a semester's worth of financial aid.
 A change in enrollment status can result in:

 Having to repay received funds back to U.S. Department of Education,

 The loss of part or all of the following semester's financial aid,

 After the processing of your SAR and TAP/APTS application, you will receive the following additional documents:

-A CUNY Financial Aid Award Letter is the final response to the filing any FAFSA that includes a request for Work-Study and/or student loans.
-The letter will indicate how much Work-Study, Perkins Loan, and/or other campus-based aid that you are being offered.
+A CUNY Financial Aid Award Letter is the final response to the filing any FAFSA, and will be emailed to your college email account.
+The letter will indicate how much TAP, Pell, Work-Study, and/or other campus-based aid that you are being offered.
 It may also include estimates of your TAP and/or PELL awards.
-A Check Distribution Calendar will accompany the award letter.